beve-org/beve/README.md

 - Future proof, supports large numerical types (such as 128 bit integers and higher)

 > EVE is much like CBOR or BSON, but is often more space efficient, and is much faster on modern hardware.

-> IMPORTANT ARCHIVAL NOTE:
->
-> This format is under active testing and development.
-It is not yet recommended for long term archival use.
-It will be locked for archival use after thorough testing and carefully tweaking the specification.

 ## Why Tagged Messages?